mizeller/Monocluar-Pose-Estimation-Pipeline-for-Spot/README.md

 {
     "DATA_DIR": "synthetic_data_new",   // where to store the data
     "SCENE": "00",                      // sub directory of DATA_DIR
-    "DBG": 0,                           // wheter to use the debugger in BlenderProc, enables for visual inspection of the scene
+    "DBG": 0,                           // whether to use the debugger in BlenderProc, enables for visual inspection of the scene
     "N_FRAMES": 100,                    // how many frames to render
-    "RND_CAM": 1,                       // wheter the camera should move randomly
+    "RND_CAM": 1,                       // whether the camera should move randomly
     "MODEL": "nerf"                     // which model to use, NeRF or URDF from https://github.com/heuristicus/spot_ros }
 ```